mardeltri/RoboND-Rover-Project/README.md

 ![alt text][image8]
 ### Autonomous Navigation and Mapping
+In this section, how to achieve the autonomous navigation will be discussed.

+#### 1. Perception step
+This perception step is the first point related with autonomous navigation.
+Here the camera image is received and processed.
+The content is very similar to the previously mentioned `process_image()` function, thus, in this point the two main differences will be addressed.

+*

+#### 2. Decision step
+#### 3. Autonomous mode, results and improvements

 #### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.